Burna Boy, RMD and other Nigerian celebrities who have celebrated milestone birthdays in 2021 - Bioreports

 Munir clocked the big one on Tuesday, June 29, and Regina took to her social media page to share lovely photos of the birthday boy.

-Celebrity friends like Tonto Dikeh, Peter Okoye, BB.
-Thin Tall Tony, Wale Jana, and movie director Lancelot Imaseun, were spotted at the party.
+Celebrity friends like Tonto Dikeh, Peter Okoye, BBNaija Thin Tall Tony, Wale Jana, and movie director Lancelot Imaseun, were spotted at the party.